 Clipboard

-Access to clipboard can be done via a special non-instantiable class called Clipboard.
+Access to the clipboard can be done via a special non-instantiable class called Clipboard.
 This class provides the basic functionality to work with the clipboard, as follows:

 MethodPurpose

-Clipboard::clear()Cleans the content of the clipboard
+Clipboard::clear()Clears the content of the clipboard

 Clipboard::set_text(...)Sets a new text to the clipboard